 2. Helped smuggle me into the concert.
 To explain, because my name didn’t match the name on the ticket, the concert staff could and would turn me away.
 I personally saw one girl get rejected because she possibly had a reseller ticket, too.
 Yet, this same girl came back and actually got in.
 How?
 Not sure, maybe she managed to slip through a different entrance or maybe she was just charming enough to work her way through.
 Whatever the case, she got in and through my professor, I got in, too.

-3. Texted me during the concert in order to make sure I stayed for IU’s en-encore, an encore after her encore which was perhaps one of the better parts of the evening because IU came out in casual clothes while taking song requests from the audience and allowing us to photograph and video record the concert which was restricted before.
+3. Translated some of the things IU said and texted me during the concert in order to make sure I stayed for IU’s en-encore, an encore after her encore which was perhaps one of the better parts of the evening because IU came out in casual clothes while taking song requests from the audience and allowing us to photograph and video record the concert which was restricted before.

 Besides my professor being a saint, the overall concert experience was really great and I am definitely happy and proud to claim it as my first concert experience.
 Technically speaking, the KBS Music Bank concert in Gangneung was more of an outdoor music show than a concert, so I don’t count that one, although that was a good experience too despite waiting about 5 hours for it to start and not being allowed to sit down throughout it all.
 Well, okay, maybe it wasn’t that great but seeing who performed was pretty worth it.